 a) the turf must obtain a deep root run and,

 b) the surface must be even

-It may not be level like a bowling green, but when it slopes the surface should be even and true with no extraordinary humps and hollows.
+It may not be level like a bowling green, but when it slopes the surface should be even and true with no extraordinary humps and hollows

-Time to sow
+Time to Sow

 When preparing the lawn the site must first be cleared of unwanted weeds and vegetation.
-A spray of Roundup, Glyphosate or Watkins Weedkiller herbicide can be used as a pre-establishment clean up of most annual and perennial weeds.
+A spray of Roundup, a Glyphosate herbicide, can be used as a pre-establishment clean up of most annual and perennial weeds.
 It is taken in only through the foliage then translocated to all parts of the plant.
 Visible effects are a gradual wilting and brown off may take seven to fourteen days.
 Roundup is inactivated on contact with soil and leaves no soil residue.
 If some weeds remain bring a sample to the garden centre and staff will advise on a suitable product to use.

 Where the topsoil is still present all building refuse, large stones and debris must be removed.
 If any major levelling is needed the topsoil should be stockpiled on one side and the major re-levelling carried out on the subsoil.
 The topsoil is then brought back, spread and left a little higher (about 15-25mm) than the surrounding area so that it can settle and consolidate gradually to the surrounding levels.
 Artificial compaction by machinery can be undesirable as this often affects drainage if it is over done and can inhibit the germination of grass seed.
 If the subsoil is widely exposed this should be broken up by forking or rotary hoeing and roughly shaped to the final desired level.
 About 75mm of topsoil spread over this will allow grass to establish strongly enough to root down into the broken subsoil and also allow a final levelling.

 It is not necessary to add animal manure or compost or to import fresh topsoil to make a lawn in most cases; grass growth will be satisfactory even on subsoil if this is adequately manured with fertilisers.